Lou Reed Listening Room

 Lou Reed: Caught Between the Twisted Stars, the largest Lou Reed retrospective to date, opened in June 2022 at the New York Public Library for the Performing Arts.
 It features an extensive collection of artifacts from Lou Reed's archive donated entirely to the Public Library, and a bespoke listening space: the Lou Reed Listening Room.

-The Lou Reed Listening Room, hosted in the Vincent Astor Gallery, is a large listening space dedicated to experiencing various sound works by Lou Reed in their original intended audio formats.
+The Lou Reed Listening Room, hosted in the Vincent Astor Gallery, was a large listening space dedicated to experiencing various sound works by Lou Reed in their original intended audio formats.
 It features a 13.4 sound system able to play back a variety of audio formats including mono, stereo, quadraphonic, and full-sphere ambisonics.
-The audio and visual content curation is refreshed monthly.
+The curated audio and visual program was updated twice during the course of the exhibit.

-I led the production of the technical systems for the piece, and the design and programming of its video systems and content.
+I led the production of the technical systems for the piece, and the design and programming of its media content.

 Project team: